dainst/pigeonator/README.md

 # pigeonator

-To build the jar file:
+##Building jar

-1. Open gradle project panel
+* Open gradle project panel
-2. Task -> shadow
+* Task -> shadow
-3. double-click shadowJar to compile the jar file with all dependencies
+* double-click shadowJar to compile the jar file with all dependencies